 By Andreas Rinke

-(Reporting by Andreas Rinke; writing by Angus McDowall; editing by William Maclean and Larry King)
+(Reporting by Andreas Rinke; Writing by Sarah Marsh, Editing by William Maclean)